datoptron/datoptron-website/_pages/tools.md

                 <a href="{{ site.baseurl }}/withculture">
                   <h3>STIRData</h3>
                   <p>
-                    STIRData Project proposes the use of Linked Data and semantic technologies as the means to overcome the technical barriers that hamper the reuse of open data.
+                    STIRData employs Linked Data and semantic technologies to overcome the technical barriers that hamper the reuse of open data.
                   </p>
                 </a>
                 <a class="more" href="{{ site.baseurl }}/withculture">Learn More</a>